- Who must complete a Service Line Inventory (SLI)?

 No, fittings aren’t considered lead service lines, so they don’t need to be inventoried.
 When possible, these should be removed from the distribution system.

-- What format does the SLI need to be submitted in?
+- In what format does the SLI need to be submitted?

 - How do I submit my inventory?

-All community and NTNC waterworks must submit a service line inventory to the Drinking Water Program by the compliance date of 10/16/2024.
-Submittal instructions will be provided in the future.
+All Community and NTNC waterworks must submit a service line inventory to the Drinking Water Program by the compliance date of 10/16/2024.
+Click here for submittal instructions.

 - Do I need to tell my customers about my inventory?